Azure/data-product-analytics/README.md

 ## Deploy Cloud-scale Analytics Scenario

-The Cloud-scale Analyticsarchitecture is modular by design and allows customers to start with a small footprint and grow over time.
+The Cloud-scale Analytics architecture is modular by design and allows customers to start with a small footprint and grow over time.
 In order to not end up in a migration project, customers should decide upfront how they want to organize data domains across Data Landing Zones.
-All Cloud-scale Analyticsarchitecture building blocks can be deployed through the Azure Portal as well as through GitHub Actions workflows and Azure DevOps Pipelines.
+All Cloud-scale Analytics architecture building blocks can be deployed through the Azure Portal as well as through GitHub Actions workflows and Azure DevOps Pipelines.
 The template repositories contain sample YAML pipelines to more quickly get started with the setup of the environments.

 | Reference implementation   | Description | Deploy to Azure | Link |
 |:---------------------------|:------------|:----------------|------|